Stacey Brown, MA, LMHC, NCC, HS-BCP, CCBT, CART, ACS, RYT 500, AYS

-Stacey Brown is a practical, interactive, solution-focused therapist.
+Stacey Brown is a practical, interactive, intuitive, holistic, solution-focused therapist.
 Her treatment approach is to provide support and practical feedback to help clients resolve current problems and long-standing patterns.
 She incorporates a blend of conventional and alternatives approaches, drawing upon a variety of styles and techniques to incorporate what will be most helpful for each client such as Cognitive Behavioral Therapy, Adlerian Therapy, Solution Focused Therapy, Developmental Psychology, Brainspotting, Yoga philosophy, Meditation and Mindfulness practice, Ayurvedic medicine, spirituality, energy work and general wellness strategies.
 Her passion for creativity, artwork and journaling is interwoven with her counseling techniques and through self growth and independent workshops online.
-With sensitivity and compassion, humor and perspective, she works with each client to help them build on their strengths to identify and achieve life goals.
+With sensitivity, patience, compassion, humor and perspective, she works with each client to help them build on their strengths to identify and achieve life goals.
 Stacey has published, taught and presented on a variety of topics ranging from parenting, wellness, educational accommodations, teacher training, behavior management and mental health topics for local, state and national audiences.

 Stacey Brown holds a Bachelor of Science Degree in Family and Child Development from Auburn University and a Master of Arts Degree in Counselor Education from the University of South Florida.
 She has had extensive postgraduate training in childhood behavioral, emotional and academic problems, mental health, domestic violence, women’s issues, and substance abuse.